No. 13 Maryland loses control of the Big Ten race with a 71-59 loss at No. 9 Michigan

 Reese struggles

-Physical play limited Maryland sophomore Angel Reese to a season-low 14 minutes; she was in foul trouble most of the game before fouling out completely.
+Physical play limited Maryland sophomore Angel Reese to a season-low 14 minutes; she was in foul trouble most of the game before fouling out.
 She had six points and five rebounds.
 Her scoring total matched a season low, equaling her efforts from a loss to then-No. 7 Stanford in November — in which she also fouled out.

 “Tough night for her, obviously, which impacted us,” Frese said.
 “Obviously, she’s going against an all-American in Naz Hillmon.
 Naz is a senior and has that experience and was able to use her length and physicality on her all night long.
 Just a tough night that I know she’ll grow and learn from.”